-If you have a teen or tween with a smartphone, you know what a constant struggle it is to manage their phone usage.
+If you have a teen or tween with a smartphone, you know what a constant struggle it is to manage their cell phone usage.
 It’s as if our teens are addicted to their phones!
 We asked Suburbs 101 contributor, Justine Carino, a therapist who works with teens and young adults, to give us some advice on how to help our teens break their phone addiction.
-Tips on how to manage phone usage and how to get our teens and tweens off their phones.
-Here are 6 ways to manage teen phone addiction.
+Tips on how to manage cell phone usage and how to get our teens and tweens off their cell phones.
+Here are 6 ways to manage your tween or teen cell phone addiction.

-If you are the parent of a child between the ages of 11-18 years of age, you have probably heard this topic talked about at every PTA meeting, every Facebook post and all of the parenting forums since they started elementary school.
-Teens are addicted to their screens.
+If you are the parent of a teen or tween between the ages of 11-18 years of age, you have probably heard about teen cell phone addiction talked about at every PTA meeting, every Facebook post and all of the parenting forums.
+Teens and tweens are addicted to their screens.
 As we all know, technology is only advancing and creating more ways for us to be free from moments of boredom forever.
 Who else binged on Disney+ over the winter holiday break?
 I convinced my husband that our 2-year-old son will love watching all of the movies we grew up with as he gets older, but really it was for myself.

-To be honest, TV is not my biggest concern for our teens because it is not the device that they are spending all of their time on.
-As a psychotherapist, I am more concerned with the constant use of their phone and all that comes with it.
+To be honest, TV is not my biggest concern for our teens because it is not the device that teens are spending all of their time on.
+As a psychotherapist, I am more concerned with teenager’s constant use of phones and all that comes with it.
 Just try to take your 15-year-old daughter’s phone away from her.
-You will be convinced that there must be a rehab out there for this level of phone addiction.
-This type of reaction from your teen makes sense though because the same pathways and neurotransmitters activated in our brains by drug addiction are the same ones that are activated with screen addictions.
+You will be convinced that there must be a rehab out there for this level of cell phone addiction.
+This type of reaction from your teen makes sense though because the same pathways and neurotransmitters activated in our brains by drug addiction are the same ones that are activated with phone addictions.
 Mr. iPhone even attends therapy sessions now because he’s that difficult to separate from.
 He has a nice place on the couch next to my clients until I kick him out for being too much of a distraction.

 We are all suffering from the lack of solitude with our own thoughts, not just our teens.
 We no longer have the time and space to think and reflect, which is negatively impacting our creativity, our mood, ability to daydream and the ability to change.
 We now occupy the free time that would have allowed this to happen by checking on our phones.
 The free time like standing in the elevator, being in long car rides and sitting in waiting rooms, we no longer use that free time to think, instead, we are on our phones posting on social media, checking on emails and replying to text messages.
 This limitless connection and entertainment at our fingertips are not making people any happier, it is making all of us a lot sadder.
 I wanted to share a few ways you can manage your teen’s phone use.
 Teens today are addicted to their phones, as a result, they are suffering from increasing levels of depression, anxiety, and suicidal thoughts.
 All this is linked to the excessive amounts of time spent on screens.
 Keep in mind, in order for you to see any progress in controlling phone usage, you will need to model these self-regulation skills yourselves as well.